arogore/GoChat/README.md

 # GoChat

-This is a basic chat server using go
+This is a basic chat server using Go

 Used as a first project to check out Go